NYPL/ami-preservation/docs/pages/overview.md

 {:toc}

 # Project Structure
+## Projects:
-* **Projects:** Within PAMI, a project describes reformatting activity on a batch of media, initiated by either on-going the AMI Initiative or Public Orders (patron or donor requests).
+Within PAMI, a project describes reformatting activity on a batch of media, initiated by either on-going the AMI Initiative or Public Orders (patron or donor requests).

+## Work Orders
-* **Work Orders:** Work Orders are a subdivision of a project, but a project may consist of one or many Work Order (many in-house Projects consist of only one Work Order, but most Contract / Vendor projects consist of multiple Work Orders due to the high-volume of media).
+Work Orders are a subdivision of a project, but a project may consist of one or many Work Order (many in-house Projects consist of only one Work Order, but most Contract / Vendor projects consist of multiple Work Orders due to the high-volume of media).

+## Deliverables:
-* **Deliverables:** Deliverable requirements for in-house vs. contract reformatting work vary slightly.
+Deliverable requirements for in-house vs. contract reformatting work vary slightly.
   * Vendor deliverable requirements are defined on the [ami-specifications](https://github.com/NYPL/ami-specifications/) repo.
   * In-house deliverable requirements documentation is pending.